mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 ## The Participants

 The next problem is choosing the participants.
-Again, due to resource constraints, I want to limit myself to 3 models, thus it's very likely that your favorite LLM is not in the list.
+Again, due to resource constraints, I want to limit myself to 4 models, thus it's very likely that your favorite LLM is not in the list.
 It should however be straight forward enough to replicate what I just did for any model, at least if you don't wait for too long, because it's only a matter of time till models will learn about this article in one way or another.
-So without further ado, here are the participants:
+Here are the participants:

 * Microsoft Copilot using `Smart (GPT-5)` mode
 * Microsoft Copilot using `Think Deeper` mode
 * Google Gemini 2.5 Pro
 * deepseek V3 using `DeepThink` mode

+All of them are directly accessible and don't require specific subscriptions.

 ## The Competition